sokelelif/sokelelif/README.md

 ##  Hi, I'm Elif

-**Cybersecurity Enthusiast | Mom** 👶🏻💜
+**Cybersecurity Enthusiast | Full-Time Mom** 👶🏻💜

 🎯 My mission is more secure digital world.
-💻 Currently enhancing my skills in network security, Linux administration, and cybersecurity tools.
+🔍 I focus on network security, vulnerabilities and open-source security tools.
+🛡️ I am constantly learning in the field of cybersecurity and sharing my knowledge!

 🤝 Reach out to me on LinkedIn.
 [LinkedIn](www.linkedin.com/in/elifsokel)